AlbertoEsc/cuicuilco/README.md

 Basic execution:
   > python -u cuicuilco_run.py [OPTION1] [OPTION2] ...

 Several command line options are accepted as well as additional parameters specified by environment variables (see the file 'set_environment_variables').
-For details regarding these options and parameters, the inclusion of new experimental databases, and the creation of new hierarchical networks, please consult Appendix A of the first reference listed below, which contains the most extensive documentation of this framework up to date.
+For details regarding these options and parameters, the inclusion of new experimental databases, and the creation of new hierarchical networks, **please consult Appendix A of the dissertation mentioned in the references below, which is the most extensive documentation of this framework currently**.

 ## A single run of Cuicuilco
-In rough terms, each run of Cuicuilco includes the following steps:
+In rough terms, each run of Cuicuilco executes the following steps:
 * File 'experimental_datasets.py' is imported and a list of all available datasets is extracted from it.
 * File 'hierarchical_networks.py' is imported and a list of all available network descriptions is extracted from it.
 * A particular network description and experimental dataset are selected.